Here in Central Florida, we’re known for sun. (All the more reason we appreciate shade.)

 Most St. Augustine varieties actually grow best if up to 30 percent of full sunlight is filtered throughout the day, according to the University of Florida Extension.

-Two St. Augustine varieties, in particular, are the best grass for shade in Florida
+Two St. Augustine varieties, in particular, are the best grass for shade in Florida.

-Here’s a look at both.
+Here’s a look at both grass types.

 Seville St. Augustine